WeblateOrg/weblate/README.md

 Superadmin user accounts can access the Django [Admin dashboard](https://weblate.apigateway.co/admin/) and [Admin console](https://weblate.apigateway.co/admin/shell/).
 These tools can be used to view and update domain objects from the DB, debug issues, and run scripts.

+### API Integrations

+#### DeepL Translator

+The DeepL Translator is the preferred machine translation API when automating translations into non-English languages.
+We are subscribed to the Free tier, which offers 500,000 characters of translation per month.
+You can login to view account details and check usage [here](https://www.deepl.com/pro-account/usage) using credentials from the R&D LastPass account.

+#### Google Translate

+Google Translate API is kind of a backup machine translation API.
+It's really cheap to use, but produces pretty low-quality translations.
+It is managed through [cloud console](https://console.cloud.google.com/apis/api/translate.googleapis.com/overview?project=repcore-prod) for the `repcore-prod` project.

 ## Development